What do you need to get cleaning contracts for medical facilities?

 Keep track of all your cleaning jobs with Janitorial Manager.
 Schedule a free demo today and learn about all the great features!

-The 5 cleaning business requirements medical facilities look for
+Top 5 cleaning business requirements for medical facilities

 While there are few federal requirements for commercial cleaning companies within medical facilities, there are plenty of important guidelines issued by The Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
 Additionally, your state or municipality may have cleaning business requirements for this type of work.